nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 - Allow clients to view/manage VMs using the WHMCS Client Area
 - Create/Suspend/Unsuspend/Terminate via WHMCS Admin Area
 - Statistics/Graphing is available in the Client Area for services :)
+- Leverage the power of QEMU & LXC with PVE's convenience

 ## ❤️ RTFM: Read the Manual & Review the Module!